Dynamics of Aligning Active Matter: Mapping to a Schr\"odinger Equation and Exact Diagonalization: Kinetic Theory

 This expression has to vanish for $P_N\stat$ to be a solution of \cref{eq:fokker-planck}.
 From the above expression we see immediately a solution for $N=2$ in form of antisymmetric $\gamma_{ij}=-\gamma_{ji}$: the cosine terms are then identically zero due to the anti-symmetry, while the sine terms cancel identically.
 For $N=3$ however, antisymmetry does not suffice and the additional condition

 has to be met.
 While this and the $N=2$ solution are unique (taking the transpose, i.e.\ allowing negative $\gamma$ is equivalent to taking an odd permutation of particle indices), there is a higher variety of non-reciprocal couplings that do not alter the stationary state for larger values of $N$.
 Restricting ourselves to the case of couplings of constant strength, i.e., $\lvert \gamma_{ij}\rvert=\text{const}$ for all $i,j$ with $i\neq j$, a nonreciprocal coupling matrix $\gamma_{ij}$ that preserves the reciprocal stationary measure can be identified with digraphs for which the in- and out-degree are identical.
 These are commonly called {\em balanced tournaments} in the graph theory literature~\cite{moon2015}.
 In particular, we are interested in the group of vertex-transitives tournaments, a list of topologically distinct tournaments with $N$ vertices up to $N=49$ is available at ref.~\citenum{mckay}.
 In this context, the three-particle realization of \cref{eq:three-particle-nonreciprocity}, which corresponds to the structure of the rock-paper-scissors (RPS) game, is the simplest realization and distinct novel graphs exist at odd $N$.
 Interestingly, there are balanced vertex-transitive tournaments at sufficiently large $N$ for which the corresponding matrix $\gamma_{ij}$ is non-circulant.
 Here, we use the RPS matrix of \cref{eq:three-particle-nonreciprocity} as an example for which the deviation from standard passive statistical theory induced by non-reciprocal interactions is spurious as the reciprocal stationary measure is still valid.
-In general, a Boltzmann-like stationary measure (possibly different from the reciprocal one) exists if the dynamics allow for an orthogonal Helmholtz-Hodge decomposition~\cite{boltz2025}.
-Throughout this work, we focus on non-reciprocities whose stationary measure corresponds to the reciprocal case.
-The methodology is suited to treat arbitrary non-reciprocities, but a generic interaction structure will, however, render particles non-equivalent.
-In the following, we assume equivalent particles that allow for a description of the system in terms of observables that can be measured at any (or all) particles.
+We demonstrate this in \cref{fig:stationary-state-is-boltzmann}: While for balanced non-reciprocity the stationary measure is Boltzmann distributed, this is not the case for arbitrary $\gamma_{ij}$.
+The stationary measures were obtained by direct Euler-Maruyama integration of the equations of motion \cref{eq:eom-orientation} and performing an ensemble average.